splexpe/FactionsPro/README.md

 /f who - Shows info about your faction.

-/f who - Shows other faction information.
+/f who <faction> - Shows other faction information.

 /f leave - Quit's a faction.

-/f kick - Kicks a player from your faction.
+/f kick <player> - Kicks a player from your faction.

 /f balance - Shows your faction money.